Have you ever invoiced someone on a Post-It note or a sheet of binder paper?

 4. Address Labels for Simple Shipping

-We recommend using any way to save time and showcase your professionalism.
+Who doesn't want to save time and showcase their professionalism?
 Printing custom address labels is one of those ways.
-With a click of a button, you can print address labels onto Avery Avery 5160 Size Labels for any selected contact within Artwork Archive.
+With a click of a button, you can print address labels onto Avery 5160 Size Labels for any selected contact within Artwork Archive.
 It makes shipping simple and streamlined.

 5. Portfolio Pages for Promoting Your Art